Convex-Dev/design/papers/convex-whitepaper.md

 The fundamental control mechanism for the CVM is via Accounts.
 There are two main types of Accounts, which differ primarily in the means that they can be controlled:

-* **User Accounts**: Accounts that are controlled by external users, where access is controlled by Ed25519 digital signatures on transactions.
+* **User Accounts**: Accounts that are controlled by external users, where access is secured by Ed25519 digital signatures on Transactions.
-* **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behaviour is 100% deterministic according the the associated CVM code.
-Actor functionality may be invoked directly or indirectly within a externally submitted transaction, but only if this is initiated and validated via a User Account.
+* **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behaviour is 100% deterministic according the the defined CVM code.
+Actor functionality may be called directly or indirectly within a externally submitted Transaction, but only if this is initiated and validated via a User Account.

 It is important to note particular the two types of Account share a common abstraction.
 Both User Accounts and Actor Accounts may hold exclusive control over assets, allowing for decentralised value exchange mediated by smart contracts.
 This common abstraction is useful, because it makes it simple to write code that does not need to distinguish between assets controlled directly by a user and assets managed by a Smart Contract.